CLICK HERE TO PURCHASE IN THE E-STORE!

 And -the way it is made, we could actually dismantle and move it.
 No mortar in stones.
 We are very happy with our fire pit and thanks to Ed and the gals

 at Moderustic, we were able to make the right choice for glass and burner.
-Thanks Ed, Rebecca and Claudia.
+Thanks Ed and Claudia.
 Very knowledgeable and helpful.
 Could not have managed

 this without your guidance.
 We love being DYI-ers but directions are needed!!
 We appreciate all your help.